 Causes of bad breath in children and teenagers

 Most children have ‘bad breath’ when they wake up.
-This will usually go away after your child has something to eat and drink and cleans her teeth.
-It isn’t anything to worry about.
+This usually goes away after your child has something to eat and drink and cleans her teeth.
+This sort of bad breath isn’t anything to worry about.

-There are many other possible causes for bad breath, including mouth or throat infections, a blocked nose, sinusitis, gum disease (gingivitis), and tooth decay or abscesses.
+Other causes of bad breath in children and teenagers include mouth or throat infections, blocked nose, sinusitis, gum disease (gingivitis), tooth decay or abscesses.

-In adolescent children, causes of bad breath might also include extreme diets (for example, high-protein diets or anorexia nervosa), poor dental hygiene (particularly if your child wears braces or other orthodontic devices), or tobacco use.
+In teenagers causes of bad breath might also include extreme diets (for example, a high-protein diet), illnesses like anorexia nervosa, poor dental hygiene (particularly if your teenager wears braces or other orthodontic devices) or smoking.

-See your doctor if you’re worried, or if your child’s bad breath doesn’t go away after trying the treatment strategies below.
+You should take your child to the GP if you’re worried, or if your child’s bad breath doesn’t go away after trying the treatment strategies below.

 Treatment for bad breath

 Good dental hygiene is the best way to prevent bad breath.

 Your child should brush his teeth and tongue twice a day, as well as floss every day.
 He could also try using an antibacterial mouthwash.

 Make sure your child drinks plenty of water and cuts down on sugary drinks and caffeinated drinks like coke and coffee.